 Other mistake: When Katniss retrieves the bow and arrows from Glimmer, there are six arrows in the quiver.
 She probably recovered the two arrows that Glimmer and Cato shot at her in the tree, bringing the total to eight.
 Katniss did not recover the two arrows she used to blow up the Careers' supplies, bringing her total down to six.
 She probably recovered the arrow used to kill Marvel, but did not recover the two arrows she shot at Clove, bringing her total to five.
 She did not recover the arrow used to kill the muttation, nor did she recover the two arrows used on Cato, meaning that at the end of the Games, she should only have had two arrows remaining.
 However, at the end, she still had about half a dozen arrows remaining.

-Continuity: In the scene where Katniss uses the remote to change the scene in her bedroom window in the Capitol, her hair starts out stringy (having just been taken out of the braids she wore in the opening ceremony) and changes to full and beautiful and switches positions around her face and shoulders as the scene progresses.
+Continuity mistake: In the scene where Katniss uses the remote to change the scene in her bedroom window in the Capitol, her hair starts out stringy (having just been taken out of the braids she wore in the opening ceremony) and changes to full and beautiful and switches positions around her face and shoulders as the scene progresses.

-Continuity: When Katniss is saying goodbye to Gale, just before she is taken away for the games, there is a small curl of hair hanging down the left side of her neck that can be seen in all the shots when the camera is behind her.
+Continuity mistake: When Katniss is saying goodbye to Gale, just before she is taken away for the games, there is a small curl of hair hanging down the left side of her neck that can be seen in all the shots when the camera is behind her.
 Whenever the camera angle changes to a face shot, the curl of hair disappears.

-Continuity: When the tributes are entering the arena on horse-drawn chariots, the spacing between the vehicles keeps changing from being far apart (in the long shot) to bunched up in closer angles.
+Continuity mistake: When the tributes are entering the arena on horse-drawn chariots, the spacing between the vehicles keeps changing from being far apart (in the long shot) to bunched up in closer angles.
 This is not just because the horses either sped up or slowed down because the distance is always perfectly even between each chariot.